Paris Theatre Musee des Capucines

 Display cases at Theatre Musee des Capucines

-You will be pleased to know that entry is free and you can have a guided tour of Le Theatre Musee des Capucines completely free of charge as well, which are organised throughout the year, but we would suggest contacting the Fragonard Perfumery to make sure of the days, times, etc.
+You will be pleased to know that entry is free and you can have a guided tour of the Theatre Musee des Capucines completely free of charge as well, which are organised throughout the year, but we would suggest contacting the Fragonard fragrance company to make sure of the days, times, etc.

-Being located opposite the l’Olympia music hall and close to the Palais Garnier Opera house in Paris, it is in a very central location in the 2nd Arrondissement and easy to get to via the public transport in Paris, with the closest Metro Station being called the Opera stop serving lines 3, 7 or 8, yet in the opposite direction you have the Madeleine stop serving lines 8, 12 and 14.
+Being located opposite the l’Olympia music hall and close to the Palais Garnier Opera house in Paris, it is in a very central location in the 2nd Arrondissement and easy to get to via the Paris public transport, with the closest Metro Station being called the Opera stop serving lines 3, 7 or 8, yet in the opposite direction you have the Madeleine stop serving lines 8, 12 and 14.